apache/druid/docs/querying/sql-translation.md

 CLUSTERED BY cityName
 ```

-The above EXPLAIN PLAN returns the following result:
+The above EXPLAIN PLAN query returns the following result:

 ```json
 [